cyclone-project/cyclone-federation-provider-apache-oidc-django-demo/README.md

-# cyclone-federation-provider-apache-oidc-django-demo
-A demonstration on how to authentified a user in django using the CYCLONE federation provider with Apache 2 and mod_oidc
+# OpenID-Connect example with Apache2, SSL, the Cyclone Federation Provider and Django

 ## How to run: